-- make capital improvements - Examples: Examples include, but are not limited to, the construction, purchase, and improvement of farm dwellings, service buildings and facilities that can be made fixtures to the real estate.
-Capital improvements to leased land may be financed subject to the limitations in § 762.122. - Notes: FO funds can be used to purchase or build any type of structure, including personal dwellings, related to the farming enterprise.
+• make capital improvements

+Examples: Examples include, but are not limited to, the construction, purchase, and improvement of farm dwellings, service buildings and facilities that can be made fixtures to the real estate.
+Capital improvements to leased land may be financed subject to the limitations in § 762.122.